Purpose of the EDI-NJ Institutional Assessment Pilot Project:

 | Post-pilot Evaluation 1 | |

-| September 2026 | Conduct a 3-month post-pilot evaluation survey |
+| September 2026 | EDI-NJ will conduct a 3-month post-pilot evaluation survey with the participating libraries. |

-| October 2026 | Analyze 3-month post-pilot evaluation data |
+| October 2026 | EDI-NJ will analyze 3-month post-pilot evaluation data from the participating libraries. |

 | Assessment Completion Part 2 | |

-| December 2026/ January 2027 | Libraries will complete the EDI-NJ Institutional Assessment collaboratively and submit their results. |
+| December 2026/ January 2027 | Libraries will again collaborate on the EDI-NJ Institutional Assessment to assess current progress and submit their results. |

 | Post-pilot Evaluation 2 | |

-| January 2027 | Conduct 6-month post-pilot; one-year post-assessment evaluation/debrief |
+| January 2027 | EDI-NJ will conduct 6-month post-pilot; one-year post-assessment evaluation/debrief |

 | Collective Reflection & Sharing | |

-| February 2027 | Host a final pilot learning session |
+| February 2027 | EDI-NJ will host a final pilot learning session with the participating libraries. |

 Questions?